timClicks/evals/README.md

 Alternatively, you can install [direnv], and have the virtual environment activated automatically.
 See here for more details about using [direnv and uv][uv-direnv] together.

+## 🏃Running the Code

+Overview of the current design of the code:

+- Code is fetched from the sources defined under the `src/evals/benchmarks` and save the raw data downloaded.
+- We then use pydantic classes to validate the incoming data and then save it to parquet data frames using `polars`.
+- The `tables` folder contains two tables (as CVS).
+A set of models with an `id`, and their mapping to the model names in the benchmarks we download.
+A `use` column lets us pick which models we use.
+The second table is a list of prompts, with an associated `category`.
+- We combine the downloaded parquet data frames with the models and prompts tables to generate lists of scores (validated by pydantic) and then save the results to another scoring data frame.

+Each of these stages can be run from the command line.
+To see the commands, look in the `pyproject.toml` under the section `[project.script]`.
+For example, to download the benchmarks, run:
+These commands are also invoked from the justfile (`just all`)

+### **Under development**

+- By default, all the data just gets saved under a `data` folder in the root of the project.
+- The scores are currently normalized to 0..1 (rather than 0-100)
+- There is no output to any sqlite database yet, thought there is a schema sketched in `src/evals/orm.py`.

 ## 🙏 Acknowledgements

 Thank you to the following projects whose code and/or data we rely on: